That was so helpful. Thank you

 10. Cultivate Self-Compassion

 Self-compassion is associated with lower levels of anxiety.
-Start by saying kind things to yourself such as: “This is a moment of suffering.
+Try this mindful self-compassion practice by self-compassion researcher Dr. Kristen Neff.
+Whenever you’re suffering, say to yourself: “This is a moment of suffering.
+Suffering is a part of life.
 May I be kind to myself right now.”
 Once you feel a little better, ask yourself if there is anything you need.
 Can you give yourself the nurturing you need?

 While this list is not exhaustive by any means, it can help us stop running from anxiety and start regulating it.
 Uncomfortable emotions are a part of life for all of us and feeling them in a healthy way is about learning how to be present, accepting, and soothing.